 A native of Runnels County, Robby is a graduate of Ballinger High School and attended Tarleton State University.
-Active in his community, he is a member of the Runnels County Farm Bureau and a member of St. Boniface Parish, where he serves on the Parish Council.
-He enjoys reading, fishing, and spending time with his wife, Kallie, and their dogs.
+Active in his community, he is a member of the Runnels County Farm Bureau and a member of St. Boniface Parish, where he serves on the parish council auction committee.
+He enjoys reading, fishing, and spending time with his wife, Kallie, their son Jake, and their dogs.
 He was first elected to the board in 2008.

 Longtime Central Texas member Mr. Harvick is a rancher in Comanche County with an operation consisting of improved grassland and a cow-calf operation.
 He is the former president of Gore’s, Inc. in Comanche, Texas, which was a dairy, beef cattle and feed manufacturing business that operated in Texas and New Mexico.